Undergraduate FAQs: General Questions

 If you have any queries concerning our campus tours please email email@example.com

 Can I change my year of entry?

-There is not usually a problem allowing applicants to defer their place on a course to the following year.
+There is not usually a problem allowing applicants to defer their place on a course to the following year but it is not possible to defer for more than one year so applicants will need to make a new application if they are unable to take up their deferred place.
 However, decisions on whether to allow applicants to change from a deferred year of entry to entry in the current year will depend on the availability of places and transfer may not be possible if a course is full.
 Requests to change year of entry should be made by email to firstname.lastname@example.org quoting your full name and UCAS ID number.

 If I applied last year for deferred entry, will any increase in fees be applied to me?

 Yes it will.
 Fees are applicable to the point of entry not to when an application is made.